Since its inception in the early 1970s, BioChambers has worked closely with researchers to innovate and deliver.

 Improving the efficiency of photosynthesis and nitrogen use

-Professors Asaph Cousins and Mechthild Tegeder and their labs at Washington State University (Pullman) are not afraid to tackle challenging research questions, digging deep into the details of photosynthesis and nitrogen metabolism.
+Professors Asaph Cousins and Mechthild Tegeder and their labs at Washington State University (Pullman) dig deep into the details of photosynthesis and nitrogen metabolism.

 Grapes for the Future

-Professor Al Kovaleski is helping secure grape (Vitis spp.) production into the future through innovative research on grapevine dormancy and cold tolerance.
+Working as a post-doc at Harvard University, Professor Al Kovaleski conducted innovative research on grapevine dormancy and cold tolerance.

 From Seed to Species